Magforum logo links to homepage

 Adobe PhotoShop (1989)

-1992 Adobe Acrobat PDFs
+1992 Adobe Acrobat PDFs Adobe launches Acrobat portable document format

-1994 Newspapers move to the web Daily Telegraph claims to be the first national newspaper on the web
+1994 Newspapers move to the web Daily Telegraph claims to be first national newspaper on the web

 1995 CD-Rom magazines At least 10 available (Baumann 1995).
-Blender (Dennis); Unzip, 'the UK's first fully interactive magazine on CD-Rom' (IPC)
+Blender, a US title distributed by Dennis in the UK at £9.99 based on samples of US bands and film trailers, and Unzip, 'the UK's first fully interactive magazine on CD-Rom' (IPC)

 CD-Rom cover mounts on non-computer magazines